 The Trust Crisis: When Confidence Doesn't Equal Accuracy

-The most damaging aspect of o1's hallucination problem isn't the error rate itself—it's that the model's confident presentation of wrong information destroys user calibration.
+The most damaging aspect of o1's hallucination problem isn't the error rate itself.
+It's that the model's confident presentation of wrong information destroys user calibration.
 When an AI system hedges and expresses uncertainty, users know to verify.
 When it provides detailed reasoning and high confidence, users trust it.
 And that trust, when misplaced, causes catastrophic mistakes.

 The Calibration Breakdown